The Kroger Co. (KR) Shares Up Despite Recent Market Volatility

 The Kroger Co.
-(NYSE: KR)’s stock price has increased by 1.22 compared to its previous closing price of 46.78.
-However, the company has seen a gain of 1.07% in its stock price over the last five trading days.
+(NYSE: KR)’s stock price has increased by 1.00 compared to its previous closing price of 48.04.
+Despite this, the company has experienced a 2.95% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/02/23 that Macy’s, Best Buy Sales Decline, Reflecting Shopper Pullback

 Is It Worth Investing in The Kroger Co.
 (NYSE: KR) Right Now?